Stile Umbertino: Characteristics

-Similarly to other versions of 19th century Eclecticism, the style Umbertino draws inspiration from several periods of the history of art.
-It distinguishes itself for its particularly conservative interpretation of Eclecticism, aiming to develop a truly national style.
-This latter came to be identified in an academic and conventional Renaissance Revival repertoire, with elements drawn as well from the Baroque period and the early Renaissance.
+Similarly to other versions of 19th century Eclecticism, the Umbertino style draws inspiration from several periods of art history.
+It distinguishes itself by its particularly conservative interpretation of Eclecticism, aiming to develop a truly national style.
+This later came to be identified in an academic and conventional Renaissance Revival repertoire, with elements drawn from the Baroque period and the early Renaissance.

 Notable examples

 Due to the rapid growth of population in late 19th century Italy, as well as the need of the new national government to make its mark in the cities of the new Kingdom, examples of stile Umbertino can be found in all of Italy's major cities.
 Rome, in particular, boasts several architectural ensembles built in this style, being particularly favoured for governmental infrastructures.